Next Event

 Maximum number of participants: 30

-Certified and specialist member workshop: Management of calcification in endodontics
+PCC 4: Certified and Specialist member workshop: Management of calcification in endodontics

 Led by: Peter Kiefner and Antonis Chaniotis